arl/statsviz/CONTRIBUTING.md

 ## Contribute to statviz Go library

-The statsviz API is either inexistant (when imported for its side effects) or very tiny (if installing the handlers yourself because you're not using `http.DefaultServeMux`) so it's highely unlikely that the API will change.
+The statsviz Go API is very thin so there's much to do and it's unlikely that the API will change.
 That being said, there may be things to improve in the implementation, any contribution is very welcome!

+For more involved additions, please discuss them in an issue before starting to code.

 ## Contribute to the user interface (html/css/javascript)